 - John Deere’s release of the 750 no-till drill helps producers switch to no-till and boosts soybean adoption.
-The innovation is said to have done more for no-till than any other no-till equipment development in history, and confirms that John Deere accepts no-till is here to stay.
+The innovation is said to have done more for no-till than any other no-till equipment development in history and indicates that John Deere accepts no-till is here to stay.

 - 20 years of research shows well-drained soils are the key to producing competitive no-till yields.

 - No-till acres increase 6.9% over 1985 totals, while minimum-tillage acres drop by 1.4%.